Frequently Asked Questions

 Do I need to talk to an IP solicitor?

 We are providing information on this website as a general resource and it is not legal advice.
 We highly recommend you speak with an intellectual property lawyer if you have legal questions about the correspondence you got from us or about copyright in general.
 However, you are not required to hire a lawyer in order to resolve a claim with one of our Compliance Agents.

 Copyright is the exclusive right to copy, issue copies, adapt, use, distribute and display an original work of authorship, such as a photograph.
 This right is protected by the laws of the United Kingdom

 United Kingdom Intellectual Property Office – Copyright-Detailed Information

 What if someone else created my website?

 h3>What if I didn’t know that the image had to be licensed?

-Copyright infringement is referred to as a “strict liability” violation.
-This means that it doesn’t matter if you accidentally infringed someone’s copyright or didn’t know the image was copyright-protected and needed a licence.
-Your lack of knowledge doesn’t excuse or dismiss your unauthorised use, nor waive the fees you need to pay for your use of the image.
+You are responsible even if you accidentally infringed someone’s copyright or did not know the image was copyright-protected and needed a licence.
+Your lack of knowledge does not excuse or dismiss your unauthorised use, nor does it waive the compensation you need to pay for your unlicensed use of the image.